andrewens/quad-tree-rbx-demo/README.md

 # quad-tree-rbx-demo
 Interact with a quadtree data structure in a ROBLOX experience.
 Quadtrees are used for optimized spatial queries of points.
-I developed this to make a Barnes-Hut gravity simulation as research for Ship Crew RPG.
+I developed this to make a Barnes-Hut gravity simulation as research for my new game, Ship Crew RPG.

 ROBLOX place:
 https://www.roblox.com/games/11326654961/Quadtree